-Students should be informed that they have been excluded from the normal life of the College for a fixed length of time, instead of being sent home.
+Students should be informed that they have been suspended from the normal life of the College for a fixed length of time, instead of being sent home.
 The normal College day does not apply to them.
 They will not be allowed out at break time or lunch time.
 They will have food provided to them.

-Students will be set work for the day by whoever is supervising during Period 1.
+Students will be set a programme of work for the day as indicated by the designated staff.
 Students will be given a Student Reflection Booklet which can be completed in the booklet or on a computer.
-This will include restorative work, reflection of their actions and completion of any outstanding work ad assignments.
+This will include restorative work, reflection of their actions and completion of any outstanding work and assignments.